starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 The three followed the man, Creed talking the lead.
 "What is that, precisely sir?"
 Creed asked.

-"An ancient mine?"
+"An ancient mine."

 "What kind of mine?"
 Creed asked.

 "That was never really determined, or I guess no one really told me.
 Here, we've got a little motorized cart that takes us over to the Theatre."
 The old man lifted his torch over a rusty mine cart, and motioned the three inward.
 He fiddled with the cart a bit and it bellowed forward.

-The Soviets built laboratory over the facility.
+"The Soviets built laboratory over the facility.
 State of the art at the time, even a brand new mainframe programmed by the famous Alexandros Samaras."

 "What?!"
 Electra exclaimed in surprise.